My Account

 Before we dive into reimagining the public sector, we have to take a few moments to understand employee experience.
 Employee experience is all about the path that employees take in your organization from candidate to ex-employee.

 From the moment you hire an employee, you are creating an experience for them.
 You are teaching them how to act, solve problems and excel within your organization.
 It’s also an emotional experience.
 You are hoping that each new hire enjoys working with your organization.
 You’re trying to build a positive experience during every part of the process, from hiring and onboarding to performance reviews and workforce management.
 This experience extends far past the day they leave your workplace—especially when considering sites like Glassdoor, which have a big impact when your hiring pool is small.
+For tools and strategies, visit our Employee Engagement Overview.

 Reimagining the Public Sector Employee Experience